Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 :::

 We recommend that you use the Iceberg catalog configuration and apply the catalog in the model config for ease of use and future-proof your code.
-Using `table_format = 'iceberg'` directly on the model configuration is a legacy approach.
+Using `table_format = 'iceberg'` directly on the model configuration is a legacy approach and limits usage to just Snowflake Horizon as the catalog.
+Catalog support is available on dbt 1.10+

 ## Creating Iceberg Tables